Suske1956/PressureDrop/README.md

 Python: version 3.7.3
 Qt:     version 5.11.3

-Both Python scripts: PresDr.py and PresDrControl.py should be copied to a directory.
+Python scripts: PresDr.py, PD_Dialog_helpabout.py and PresDrControl.py should be copied to a directory.
 Obviously Python is required.
 On Mac and Linux it is usually preinstalled Make sure sys, math, pyqt5, and scipy are installed.
 Installation procedure depends on your platform.